History of Europe in Timeline

 1948: Founding of the Council of Europe

-In 1948, European integration was advanced institutionally with the founding of the Council of Europe.
+In 1948, European integration was institutionally advanced with the founding of the Council of Europe.

 1948: Berlin Blockade

-1949: Council of Europe Founded
+1949: Council of Europe founded

 In 1949, the Council of Europe was founded following a speech by Sir Winston Churchill, with the aim of unifying Europe to achieve common goals.
-The council includes all European states except for Belarus, Russia, and Vatican City.

 1949: Berlin Blockade

-1957: Treaty of Rome Establishes European Economic Community
+1957: Treaty of Rome establishes EEC

-1958: Soviet Geographical Society's Boundary Recommendation
+1958: Soviet Geographical Society Recommendation

 1961: Construction of the Berlin Wall